 - 37.01 (a) Local 200 and Local 707 may each have one full-time Employee Family Assistance/Substance Abuse representative who shall be appointed by the president of the national union. - (b) The president of the national union shall advise the central labour affairs staff of the company in writing of the names of the appointed representatives and the plant to which each is assigned.
 No representative shall function as such until the company has been so advised. - (c) The functions of the Employee Family Assistance/Substance Abuse representative are limited to matters related to the Employee Family Assistance and Substance Abuse Recovery Plan.
-The Employee Family Assistance/Substance Abuse representative will: - (i) assist in the identification, education, referral and follow-up of employees with problems which impair job performance relating to alcohol and drug dependency, gambling, or emotional disorders while assuring requisite confidentiality standards are observed: - (ii) act as liaison with appropriate members of line supervision, labour relations, plant medical, other union representatives, diagnosis and referral agencies, and with providers of treatment and medical care; - (iii) assist in evaluating the effectiveness of various programs, plans and services; - (iv) participate in formal employee assistance training or instruction programs, and review and make recommendations to company representatives concerning program content; - (v) assist in coordinating and implementing various local program applications and related services available under the Employee Assistance and Substance Abuse Recovery Plan, including development of local proposals. - (d) The company recognizes the privilege of an Employee Assistance/Substance Abuse representative to leave the plant in the course of the performance of his/her functions as such, but he/she shall notify the designated company representative, if he/she is available, when leaving and returning to the plant during working hours.
+The Employee Family Assistance/Substance Abuse representative will: - (i) assist in the identification, education, referral and follow-up of employees with problems which impair job performance relating to alcohol and drug dependency, gambling, or emotional disorders and mental health, while assuring requisite confidentiality standards are observed; - (ii) act as liaison with appropriate members of line supervision, labour relations, plant medical, other union representatives, diagnosis and referral agencies, and with providers of treatment and medical care; - (iii) assist in evaluating the effectiveness of various programs, plans and services; - (iv) participate in formal employee assistance training or instruction programs, and review and make recommendations to company representatives concerning program content; - (v) assist in coordinating and implementing various local program applications and related services available under the Employee Assistance and Substance Abuse Recovery Plan, including development of local proposals. - (d) The company recognizes the privilege of an Employee Assistance/Substance Abuse representative to leave the plant in the course of the performance of their functions as such, but they shall notify the designated company representative, if they are available, when leaving and returning to the plant during working hours.

-An Employee Assistance/Substance Abuse representative shall register the time when he/she enters the plant and the time when he/she leaves the plant with at least eight (8) hours between such times, or get an approval of the failure to register such times from the designated company representative.
+An Employee Assistance/Substance Abuse representative shall register the time when they enter the plant and the time when they leave the plant with at least eight (8) hours between such times, or get an approval of the failure to register such times from the designated company representative.
 In the absence of evidence that an Employee Assistance/Substance Abuse representative is abusing this privilege, the approval referred to above shall be given.

-- (e) (i) It is understood that an Employee Assistance/Substance Abuse representative shall be entitled to be on company time only for the same number of hours as the employees on the shift to which he/she is assigned are normally scheduled to work. - (ii) An Employee Assistance/Substance Abuse representative shall be entitled to be at work whenever one hundred and fifty (150) or more employees are required to work overtime on the shift to which he/she is assigned. - (f) When an Employee Assistance/Substance Abuse representative ceases to hold that position, he/she shall be returned, consistent with his/her seniority, to the classification in the department in which he/she was employed at the time of his/her appointment as an Employee Assistance/Substance Abuse representative.
+- (e) (i) It is understood that an Employee Assistance/Substance Abuse representative shall be entitled to be on company time only for the same number of hours as the employees on the shift to which they are assigned normally to be scheduled to work. - (ii) An Employee Assistance/Substance Abuse representative shall be entitled to be at work whenever one hundred and fifty (150) or more employees are required to work overtime on the shift to which they are assigned. - (f) When an Employee Assistance/Substance Abuse representative ceases to hold that position, they shall be returned, consistent with their seniority, to the classification in the department in which they were employed at the time of their appointment as an Employee Assistance/Substance Abuse representative.